 Mophead.
 An strong growing upright Hydrangea with large round pink flower heads from summer through to autumn.
 Plant in morning sun or semi-shade in nice rich soil that does not completely dry out in summer.
 Side dress annually with Lime to maintain pink tones.
 Deciduous.

 This Hydrangea hails from the USA and is commonly known as the 'Smooth Hydrangea' because of the thin soft heart shaped leaves.
 Large heads of white flowers open from green buds in summer.
 The flowers turn green again as they age.
 Needs a semi-shaded position.
 Deciduous.

 'Annabelle' is very hardy and will flower well even if cut back quite hard each year.
 Ensure your soil does not completely dry out in summer for best results.
 The flower heads are poised gracefully on the tips of the branches and this Hydrangea looks simply stunning in full flower.

-To ensure that 'Blaumeise' stays blue plant in acid soil or side dress with Aluminium Sulphate.
+To ensure that 'Blaumeise' stays blue plant in acid soil, side dress with Aluminium Sulphate.

-To ensure that 'Blue Diamond' stays blue plant in acid soil or side dress with Aluminium Sulphate.
+To ensure that 'Blue Diamond' flowers stay blue plant in acid soil, side dress with Aluminium Sulphate.